Compton Dundon: Geography

 At the central crossroads is the remains of a 14th-century wayside cross.

 Just south of the village is Great Breach and Copley Woods, a biological Site of Special Scientific Interest which is a Nature Conservation Review Woodland Site, owned and managed by the Somerset Wildlife Trust.
 The site consists of ancient and semi-natural broadleaved woodland.
 Two woodland types with a restricted distribution in Britain occur and the site supports a locally important invertebrate fauna.

 Religious sites

 The parish Church of St Andrew, at Dundon, dates from the 14th century and has been designated by English Heritage as a Grade II* listed building.
+Its bells underwent a major renovation in 2025, having not been rung since 1935.